ScottTilley/strf/README.md

 Purpose:

-This version of rplot.c is meant to replace the existing version of rfplot.c in Cees Bassa's STRF, https://github.com/cbassa/strf
+This version of rfplot.c is meant to replace the existing version of rfplot.c in Cees Bassa's STRF, https://github.com/cbassa/strf

 rfplot.c was modified to include the ability to mark wideband signal Doppler points in a more 'scientific' and 'consistent' manner than guessing.
 This is particularly important for the analysis of wideband data signals that have no carrier component.